-The U.S. propane market has more than 180 domestic and international sources of supply, including the spot market.
-Supplies of propane from the Partnership's sources historically have been readily available; however, beginning in April 2020 and continuing through Fiscal 2021, certain geographies experienced varying levels of reduced propane availability as a result of COVID-19 and transportation issues within the supply chain.
-While some refineries have returned to normal production, others have ceased operations entirely.
-In response to these supply and transportation challenges, the Partnership utilized a combination of increased regional storage as well as rail and transport supply from different origins to offset localized supply/demand imbalances that occurred during Fiscal 2021.
+The U.S. propane market has approximately 170 domestic and international sources of supply, including the spot market.
+Supplies of propane from the Partnership's sources historically have been readily available.
+In recent years, certain geographies experienced varying levels of reduced propane availability as a result of transportation issues within the supply chain.
+In response to these supply and transportation challenges, the Partnership utilized a combination of increased regional storage as well as rail and transport supply from different origins to offset localized supply/demand imbalances.

 In addition to these factors, the availability and pricing of propane supply has historically been dependent upon, among other things, the severity of winter weather, the price and availability of competing fuels such as natural gas and crude oil, and the amount and availability of exported supply and, to a much lesser extent, imported supply.
-For more information on risks relating to our supply chain, see "Risk Factors - Risks Relating to Our Supply Chain and Our Ability to Obtain Adequate Quantities of LPG."
+For more information on risks relating to our supply chain, see "Risk Factors - Risks Relating to Our Supply Chain and Our Ability to Obtain Adequate Quantities of Propane."

-During Fiscal 2021, approximately 98% of the Partnership's propane supply was purchased under supply agreements with terms of one to three years.
-Although no assurance can be given that supplies of propane will be readily available in the future, management currently expects to be able to secure adequate supplies during Fiscal 2022.
+During Fiscal 2022, approximately 99% of the Partnership's propane supply was purchased under supply agreements with terms of one to three years.
+Although no assurance can be given that supplies of propane will be readily available in the future, management currently expects to be able to secure adequate supplies during Fiscal 2023.
 If supply from major sources were interrupted, however, the cost of procuring replacement supplies and transporting those supplies from alternative locations might be materially higher and, at least on a short-term basis, margins could be adversely affected.
-In Fiscal 2021, the Partnership derived approximately 11% of its propane supply from each of Enterprise Products Operating LLC and Targa Liquids Marketing and Trade.
-No other single supplier provided more than 10% of the Partnership's total propane supply in Fiscal 2021.
+In Fiscal 2022, the Partnership derived approximately 13% of its propane supply from Enterprise Products Operating LLC, and approximately 10% of its propane supply from each of Crestwood Services LLC and Targa Liquids Marketing and Trade LLC.
+No other single supplier provided more than 10% of the Partnership's total propane supply in Fiscal 2022.
 In certain geographic areas, however, a single supplier provides more than 50% of the Partnership's requirements.
 Disruptions in supply in these areas could also have an adverse impact on the Partnership's margins.